coopslarhette/raglib/README.md

 ### Examples

-There's examples of it being used in a HTTP server contained in _./api_, that is then consumed by a NextJS + TypeScript web UI in _./web-client_
+There's examples of it being used in a REST API contained in _./api_, that is then consumed by a NextJS + TypeScript web UI in _./web-client_

 ## Installation